MartinAchondo/XPPBE/README.md

     simulation.solve_model()
     simulation.postprocessing()
     ```
-The Simulation object import a YAML file, with all the problem definitions.
+The Simulation object import a YAML file with all the problem definitions.
 An explanation is as follows:

 1. Define the molecule, the properties and the equation to solve:
     ```yaml